 Hunting: Permitted in certain sections during appropriate seasons.

 OHV Riding: More than 50 miles of 4×4 roads exist within the park.

 Wildlife Viewing: An abundance of wildlife exists, including a large portion of North Park’s moose population.

-Winter Recreation: Cross country skiing, snowshoeing, sledding, snowmobiling and ice fishing.
-Some campsites and cabins remain open.
+Winter Recreation: Cross country skiing, snowshoeing, sledding, snowmobiling, and ice fishing are all popular during the winter.
+Some campsites and cabins also remain open.

 Map: State Forest (PDF)